felladrin/create-pubsub/readme.md

 pub("World"); // Prints "Hello World!".
 ```

+### Example: Naming Functions

 Name the 'pub' and 'sub' functions as you wish.
-The idea is to avoid relying on strings representing the events names.
+The idea is to avoid relying
+on strings representing the events names.
+The following snippet shows
-The following snippet shows different ways to name an event which represents the game ready:
+different ways to name an event which indicates the game started:

 ```ts
 const [publishGameStarted, subscribeToGameStarted] = createPubSub();